telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/ngsiNotify/
 The **ngsiNotify** library is where notifications to subscriptions are implemented.
 When an entity is created or modified or when a subscription is created or modified, in case there is an active subscription/entity, the subscriber will be sent a notification, and it is the task of this library to make sure that happens. [**mongoBackend**](#srclibmongobackend) decides when to notify and **ngsiNotify** executes the notification, with the help of the external library [libcurl](https://curl.haxx.se/libcurl/).
 Actually, a function from the [**rest** library](#srclibrest) is used: `httpRequestSend()`.
 Another important aspect of this library is that the notifications are sent by separete threads, using a thread pool if desired.

 We have subscriptions both for *context entities* and for *availability registrations* and thus, there are two types of notifications.
 Context entity subscriptions are by far more important (registration subscriptions are barely used at all) and the threadpool for notifications is used for context entity subscriptions only.

 ### Context entities notifications

-Using the [CLI](../admin/cli.md) option `-notificationMode`, Orion can be started with a thread pool for sending of notifications (`-notificationMode threadpool`).
+Using the [CLI parameter](../admin/cli.md) `-notificationMode`, Orion can be started with a thread pool for sending of notifications (`-notificationMode threadpool`).
 If so, during Orion startup, a pool of threads is created and these threads awaits new items in the notification queue and when an item is present, it is taken from the queue and processed, sending the notification in question.
 If not used, then a thread will be created for each notification to be sent (default value of `-notificationMode` is "transient").
 More information on notifications modes can be found in [this section of the Orion administration manual](../admin/perf_tuning.md#notification-modes-and-performance).

 The invoking function in the case of notification due to attribute update/creation is `processOnChangeConditionForUpdateContext()` (see MD-01 diagram at [this section](mongoBackend.md#mongoupdatecontext-sr-and-mongonotifycontext-sr)) and the invoking function in the case of notification due to subscription creation/update (what is called "initial notification" is `processOnChangeConditionForUpdateContext()` (see MD-03 diagram at [this section](mongoBackend.md#processconditionvector)).